boyuanliuoptics/DOS-calculation/README.md

 ## Authorship

-Written by Boyuan Liu (zkdlby@mail.ustc.edu.cn) in [L01 group](http://l01.iphy.ac.cn/L01web-English/html/index-english.html) in Institute of Physics CAS leadered by [Prof. Ling Lu](http://l01.iphy.ac.cn/linglu/).
+Written by Boyuan Liu (zkdlby@mail.ustc.edu.cn) in [L01 group](http://l01.iphy.ac.cn/L01web-English/html/index-english.html) in Institute of Physics CAS leaded by [Prof. Ling Lu](http://l01.iphy.ac.cn/linglu/).

 ## Brief Introduction

 We present two open-source programs to calculate density of states (DOS) in photonic crystals using Generalized-Gilat-Raubenheimer (GGR) method and tetrahedron (Tr) method respectively.
 GGR method program needs both the frequency band data and group velocity data to calculate DOS and tetrahedron method program only needs band data while has a relative less accuracy compared with GGR.

-We suggest to use MIT Phtonic-Bands (MPB) to calculate the frequency band and group velocity.
+We suggest to use MIT Photonic-Bands (MPB) to calculate the frequency band and group velocity.
 Input these data files into the DOS calculation program 'DOS_GR.m' or 'DOS_Tr.m' to obtain the DOS of the structure.
-You can also directly input the data files from other band-compuating softwares to the DOS program, on the condition that the data is arranged in the right format in the files.
+You can also directly input the data files from other band-computing softwares to the DOS program, on the condition that the data is arranged in the right format in the files.

 ## Citation